NdSaid/NdSaid/README.md

 # Hi everyone 🥂
 - I am NDOUM Saïd, a software engineer passionate about java and machine learning 🖥️
-- Actually i am a java developper with identity access management for the german company Adorsys
+- Actually i am a Full stack software engineer for the german company Adorsys